 Emittance: The emissivity of a material, expressed as a fraction.
 Emittance values range from 0.05 for brightly polished metals to 0.96 for flat black paint.

 Emulsifier: A chemical that aids in suspending one liquid in another.
 Usually, it is an organic chemical in an aqueous solution.

-Encapsulation: The treatment of asbestos-containing material with a liquid that covers the surface with a protective coating or embeds fibres in an adhesive matrix to prevent their release into the air.
+Encapsulation: The treatment of the asbestos-containing material with a liquid that covers the surface with a protective coating or embeds fibers in an adhesive matrix to prevent their release into the air.

-Enclosure: Putting an airtight, impermeable, permanent barrier around asbestos-containing materials to prevent the release of asbestos fibres into the air.
+Enclosure: Putting an airtight, impermeable, permanent barrier around asbestos-containing materials to prevent the release of asbestos fibers into the air.